gneu77/rx-signals/docs/rx-signals_start.md

 This leads to the following requirements:
 * The creation of `SignalId`s and the setup of the store (using the `SignalId`s) must be separated somehow.
   * Because all `SignalId`s used in wireing must be available, when the setup starts.
-* It must be possible to 'bundle' the setup of certain behaviors and event-sources with the creation of corresponding `SignalId`s
+* It must be possible to 'bundle' the setup of certain behaviors and event-sources with the corresponding `SignalId`s

 Therefore, _rx-signals_ defines the `Signals` type as follows:
 ```typescript